-If data speed and latency is critical to the IoT Service the IoT Embedded Service Layer should constantly monitor mobile network speed and connection quality in order to request the appropriate quality of content f the IoT Service Platform.
-The IoT Embedded Service Layer should always be prepared to handle situations when communication requests fail.
-Communication retry mechanisms implemented within an IoT Device cal vary and will depend on the importance and volume of downloaded data Possible solutions can be: Simple counting of failed attempts since the data connection was fine established (often the easiest solution).
-Monitoring the number of failed attempts within a certain period of the For example, if the data connection is lost more than five times with an hour, then the request can be suspended.
-This can be a more ded TS.34_4.2_REQ_011 situations when communication requests fail.
-Communication retry mechanisms implemented within an IoT Device call vary and will depend on the importance and volume of downloaded data Possible solutions can be: • Simple counting of failed attempts since the data connection was fill established (often the easiest solution). • Monitoring the number of failed attempts within a certain period of the For example, if the data connection is lost more than five times with ent from established (often the easiest solution).
-Monitoring the number of failed attempts within a certain period of t For example, if the data connection is lost more than five times with e can For example, if the data connection is lost more than five times with as first reliable technique to avoid short but regular connection problems, s as when a device is moving away from one network cell to another.
-The data connection can be lost when the device switches between cells, but when the cell is providing good coverage; the request can processed successfully. within re ns, such ther. veen Depending upon the IoT Service, no communication request by the Embedded Service Layer should ever be retried indefinitely - the rec should eventually timeout and be abandoned.
-Note: The requirements contained within section 5.2 of this document describe the functionality that, when implemented within the Communications Module to monitor IoT Embedded Service Layer behave ensures the retry mechanisms implemented within the IoT Embedded Service Layer do not prevent the normal operation of the mobile network ehaviour, d TS.34_4.2_REQ_012 The IoT Embedded Service Layer should monitor the number of network connections it attempts over a set period of time.
-If the number of connections attempts exceeds a maximum value the IoT Embedded Service Layer should stop requesting network connectivity until the time period has expired. nnection er The maximum value shall be set by the IoT Service Provider.
-In the case the IoT Device exceeds the maximum value a report shoul sent to the IoT Service Platform. nould be TS.34_4.2_REQ_013 The IoT Embedded Service Layer should monitor the volume of data it sends and receives over a set period of time.
-If the volume of data exceed a maximum value the IoT Embedded Service Layer should stop sending receiving data until the time period has expired. xceeds The maximum value shall be set by the IoT Service Provider.
-In the case the IoT Device exceeds the maximum value a report should sent to the IoT Service Platform. uld be TS.34_4.2_REQ_014 The IoT Embedded Service Layer should send a notification to the IoT Service Platform with relevant information when there is an unexpected power outage or unexpected battery power problem.
-This notification should be application scaling advice contained in Annex C. ted TS.34_4.2_REQ_015 The IoT Embedded Service Layer should use data transcoding and compression techniques, as per the intended QoS of the IoT Service, to reduce network connection attempts and data volumes. e, to
+TS.34_4.2_REQ_010 If data speed and latency is critical to the IoT Service the IoT Embedded Service Layer should constantly monitor mobile network speed and connection quality in order to request the appropriate quality of content from the IoT Service Platform.
+TS.34_4.2_REQ_011 The IoT Embedded Service Layer should always be prepared to handle situations when communication requests fail.
+Communication retry mechanisms implemented within an IoT Device car vary and will depend on the importance and volume of downloaded data.
+Possible solutions can be: Simple counting of failed attempts since the data connection was first established (often the easiest solution).
+Monitoring the number of failed attempts within a certain period of time.
+For example, if the data connection is lost more than five times within an hour, then the request can be suspended.
+This can be a more reliable technique to avoid short but regular connection problems, such as when a device is moving away from one network cell to another.
+The data connection can be lost when the device switches between cells, but when the cell is providing good coverage; the request can be processed successfully.
+Depending upon the IoT Service, no communication request by the Ic Embedded Service Layer should ever be retried indefinitely - the reque should eventually timeout and be abandoned.
+Note: The requirements contained within section 5.2 of this document describe the functionality that, when implemented within the Communications Module to monitor IoT Embedded Service Layer behaviour, ensures the retry mechanisms implemented within the IoT Embedded Service Layer do not prevent the normal operation of the mobile network.
+TS.34_4.2_REQ_012 The IoT Embedded Service Layer should monitor the number of network connections it attempts over a set period of time.
+If the number of connection attempts exceeds a maximum value the IoT Embedded Service Layer should stop requesting network connectivity until the time period has expired.
+The maximum value shall be set by the IoT Service Provider.
+In the case the IoT Device exceeds the maximum value a report should be sent to the IoT Service Platform.
+TS.34_4.2_REQ_013 The IoT Embedded Service Layer should monitor the volume of data it sends and receives over a set period of time.
+If the volume of data exceeds a maximum value the IoT Embedded Service Layer should stop sending and receiving data until the time period has expired.
+The maximum value shall be set by the IoT Service Provider.
+In the case the IoT Device exceeds the maximum value a report should be sent to the IoT Service Platform.
+The IoT Embedded Service Layer should send a notification to the IoT power outage or unexpected battery power problem.
+This notification should follow the application scaling advice contained in Annex C.